VirgilSecurity/awesome-virgil/docs/cli/v3.0/virgil-verify.rst

 .. option:: -i <file>, --in=<file>

-    Data to be signed.
+    Data to be verified.
 If omitted, stdin is used.

 .. option:: -o <file>, --out=<file>

-    Digest sign.
+    Verification result: success | failure.
 If omitted, stdout is used.

 .. option:: --return-status